LF-digitala-kanaler/LFDS/content/components/web/timeline.md

       about what has/will happened/happen in that step.

-      On entering the detail view, the current step is expanded (backend should provide which step which is current, and of course there can only be one active state).
+      Each step can have one of the following three states, each with their own visual style; done, current and upcoming.
+On entering the detail view, the current step is expanded (backend should provide which step which is current, and of course there can only be one current step).
 The rest are collapsed.

       To expand a card you can click anywhere on the card.
 To collapse a card you can click on the part above the divider line (or also on Stäng in mobile view).
-Interacting with one card won’t affect any of the surrounding card statewise.
-E.g. You could open all cards if you wish.
+Interacting with one card won’t affect any of the surrounding cards (that is, a user can have all cards expanded at once if they wish to).

-      > There can be only one - Highlander
+      In some cases all future states of the timeline might not be known, in that case you can add a wavy line in the timeline with a help text to inform the user that the following steps below are dependent on things which aren't known yet (such as choices made by the user or the results of an investigation).
     name: Design
 ---